 When you arrive in Thessaloniki, the bus will stop first at the main bus station which is a few kilometres outside of the city centre.
 It will then also stop a bit closer to the centre of Thessaloniki (near the train station) so I recommend staying on the bus until the end if you’re staying in the centre of town.

 There is no Uber in Thessaloniki but you can flag down a taxi from the street (just look out for the blue and white cars) or you can download the app Taxi 18300 to organise one through your phone.

-Return journeys from Thessaloniki to Sofia currently leave at 12:30 AM, 8:00 AM, 3:30 PM and 7 PM.
+Return journeys from Thessaloniki to Sofia currently leave at 12:30 AM, 8:00 AM and 3:30 PM.
 Make sure to check the Arda Tur website for the most up to date timetable.

 Sofia to Thessaloniki by Train